 2000-S DCAM Penny Value

-The computerized quality control systems implemented specifically for Y2K production ensured that each Deep Cameo specimen maintained razor-sharp definition in Lincoln’s profile and perfect mirror depth in the surrounding fields, creating visual effects that earlier manual processes could never consistently achieve.
+The computerized quality control systems implemented for Y2K-era proof production helped ensure that each Deep Cameo specimen maintained razor-sharp definition in Lincoln’s profile and perfect mirror depth in the fields — visual effects that earlier manual processes could not consistently replicate.
+These 2000-S DCAM specimens show exceptional preservation rates, with most achieving PR-69 or PR-70 grades thanks to protective plastic holders used in collector sets.

 2000-S DCAM Penny Price/Grade Chart